-- 1. Credit Cards: Accessing the website allows for payment by major credit card. - Campus Business Services Office: Payment by cash or check can be made at any campus Business Services Office. - 3.
+1. Credit Cards: Accessing the website allows for payment by major credit card.

+- Campus Business Services Office: Payment by cash or check can be made at any campus Business Services Office.
+TCC will not accept checks as form of payment for prior term balances. - 3.
 FACTS Payment Plan: TCC has contracted with Nelnet Business Solutions to provide students several convenient payment plan options.
 These payment plan options are in line with the provisions of Section 54.007 of the Texas Education Code.
-Students should enroll online by connecting to the e-cashier website through the TCC website.
+Students should enroll online by connecting to the payment plan website through the TCC website.
 The cost of the program is a \$25 per term nonrefundable FACTS Enrollment Fee.
 There is a \$30 returned payment fee. - 4.
 Third Party Sponsors: If tuition is to be paid by an agency or company, a voucher from the agency or company must be submitted to the Business Services Office one week prior to registering for classes.
 If a third-party sponsor has not paid the student's sponsored tuition invoice by the end of the next term, the unpaid tuition invoice will be moved to the student's account.
 The student will be responsible for the unpaid balance, which may be subject to collections.

-A student who fails to make full payment of tuition and MANDATORY fees, including any incidental fees, by the due date may be prohibited from registering for classes until full payment is made.
-A student who fails to make FULL payment prior to the end of the semester or term may be denied credit for the work done that semester or term.
+A STUDENT WHO FAILS TO MAKE FULL PAYMENT OF TUITION AND MANDATORY FEES, INCLUDING ANY INCIDENTAL FEES, BY THE DUE DATE MAY BE PROHIBITED FROM REGISTERING FOR CLASSES UNTIL FULL PAYMENT IS MADE.
+A STUDENT WHO FAILS TO MAKE FULL PAYMENT PRIOR TO THE END OF THE SEMESTER OR TERM MAY BE DENIED CREDIT FOR THE WORK DONE THAT SEMESTER OR TERM.
 It is the student's responsibility to be aware that tuition payment is due at the time of registration for classes.
 Failure to pay tuition or to make payment arrangements by the deadline may result in students being dropped from their courses.
 Students should not assume that a course will be automatically dropped for nonpayment.
 Students are responsible for dropping any course they do not wish to be enrolled in.